apatzer/play-silhouette-angular-seed/README.md

 * Remember me functionality
 * [Security headers](https://www.playframework.com/documentation/2.4.x/SecurityHeaders)
 * [CSRF Protection](https://www.playframework.com/documentation/2.4.x/ScalaCsrf)
+* Persistence using Scala Slick 3.x object to relational database mapping

 ## Documentation

 Consulate the [Silhouette documentation](http://silhouette.mohiva.com/docs) for more information.
 If you need help with the integration of Silhouette into your project, don't hesitate and ask questions in our [mailing list](https://groups.google.com/forum/#!forum/play-silhouette) or on [Stack Overflow](http://stackoverflow.com/questions/tagged/playframework).

 ## Getting started

+0. Slick uses MySQL by default.
+H2 is setup in application.conf but commented out.
+If you use Postgres or something else, be sure to add the driver in build.sbt.
+Depending on your H2 version, you may need to rename conf/1.h2.sql as conf/evolutions/default/1.sql as the SQL for setting up the databases is in MySQL format.

 1. Make sure u have [Ruby](https://www.ruby-lang.org/de/) and [node.js](http://nodejs.org/) installed.